taklab-org/GC-ubs-CAP/README.md

 - `script_plot3_blowup_times.m` plots Figure 5 and 6.
 It also provides the data of Table 1.

-## Demonstration 2
+## Example 2

-In `/Demo2` folder, the codes of Section 6 is contained.
+In `/Example2` folder, the codes of Section 6 is contained.

 - `script_plot_manifolds.m` plots Figure 7.
 - `script_get_distribution_of_blowup_time.m` plots Figure 8.